supermemo-wiki/SuperMemo.Wiki/blogs/alexgiorev/minecraft.md

 ## TODO: Video example

 In this example I will analyze [this video](https://www.youtube.com/watch?v=5AB74AszfIo).

+[0:23] Python wants to enchant some of his weapons and tools.
+That is his **goal**.
+To achieve it, he knows he needs an enchanting table and books, items which he is currently lacking.
+This lack drives him to explore the environment in order to attain those items.
+Analogously, in real life when we don't have the knowledge we need in order to achieve our goals, we feel [driven](https://supermemo.guru/wiki/Learn_drive) to explore the world (e.g. the WWW) in order to attain the knowledge we need to achieve those goals.

+[2:24] While exploring with the goal of finding obsidian (which he needs to make an enchanting table), you can notice he is skipping a lot of the iron and coal he encounters on his way, he doesn't even bother to pick it up.
+In learning this would be like skipping a lot of information which may be potentially useful but which you don't need right now.
+However, [well-schooled students](https://supermemo.guru/wiki/Well-schooled) often carry the [bad habit](https://supermemo.guru/wiki/100_bad_habits_learned_at_school#Indiscriminate_learning) of reading linearly and trying to memorize everything on their path.
+I know I used to do that.
+At school we may become conditioned to learn everything "just in case".

 At [8:16] the player sets the goal of finding a village, with the hope that this will result in the acquisition of bookshelves (or other items of value).